Working at the Whitney

 The Whitney collects, preserves, interprets and exhibits American art in the broadest context.
 We value diversity in every aspect of our mission: starting with the art collection we build and preserve, and extending to the histories we write through exhibitions and programs, the audiences who engage with the museum and provide context and meaning for everything we do, and the staff whose voices and experiences shape our work.

-The Whitney is committed to creating a work environment where staff, interns, and volunteers of different races, ethnicities, ages, gender identities, sexual orientation, socioeconomic backgrounds, immigration status, and abilities feel not just welcome, but fully included and able to bring their own experiences and aspirations to their work.
+The Whitney is committed to creating a work environment where staff, interns, and volunteers of different races, ethnicities, ages, gender identities, sexual orientation, socioeconomic backgrounds, immigration status, and disability status feel not just welcome, but fully included and able to bring their own experiences and aspirations to their work.

 Opportunities at the Whitney